Tikamin557/Ts-Core/docs/ModderGuide_RelationshipServices.md

 Relationship Services are **read-only**.

-They do not modify marriages, friendships, dating relationships, or roommate status.
-They only expose existing relationship information through Content Patcher tokens.
+They do not modify marriages, friendships, dating relationships, roommate status, or NPC romanceability.

+`Partners` and `OrderedPartners` expose the player's existing relationship information.

+`CanBeRomanced` reads the specified NPC's current `CanBeRomanced` setting from `Data/Characters`.

+Because `Data/Characters` can be modified by Content Patcher, `CanBeRomanced` can be used for compatibility with mods which change whether an NPC is romanceable.

 ---